scipy/scipy.org/www/bug-report.rst

    - `SymPy <http://code.google.com/p/sympy/issues/list>`_

 Bug reports and suggestions for this website (http://scipy.org) should be submitted at https://github.com/scipy/scipy.org/issues.
-That includes generic issues like out-of-date docs, connectivity issues, etc. with http://docs.scipy.org.
+Errors in documentation should be repoted on the project-specific issue trackers above.
-Issues with project-specific documentation on that site has to be reported on the Numpy or Scipy issue tracker linked above.
+Technical problems with http://docs.scipy.org such as connectivity issues, etc. however should be reported to the scipy.org website issue tracker.

 Guidelines for submitting bugs
 ------------------------------